sch3fr/StudyDump/JOURNAL.md

 I almost forgot to code today again.
 What's wrong with me?
 I feel like I'm having strong brain fog these days.
 And I'm super tired.
 Dammit.
 ## 11-OCT-21
 Almost forgot to code today, I was super busy.
 Anyway today I created new repo for all my school projects.
 Should be fun.
 Hopefuly I won't get accused of plagiarising :D.
+## 12-OCT-21
+I added new calculation type to my calculator app, nothing extreme.
+## 13-OCT-21
+I did a lot of coding at school today.
+I finished an assignment that was supposed to take 90 minutes in 15, I am really proud of myself.